 Oak Island, NC 28465

 The Point is a great location to use kayaks, standup paddle boards, go fishing or just enjoy the beach.
-It is on the west side of Oak Island at the end of Kings Lynn Dr. Equipped with one of the largest public parking lots on the island, summer days usually fill up quickly while holiday weekends will see cars parked along the side of the road for as far as you can see.
-If no parking is available, make sure all 4 of your tires are off the road to avoid receiving a ticket There is a place to lock up your bike as well as two porta-potties and a feet washing station.
+It is on the west side of Oak Island at the end of Kings Lynn Dr. Equipped with one of the largest public parking lots on the island, summer days will still fill up quickly.
+There is a place to lock up your bike as well as two porta-potties and a feet washing station.
 There is plenty of sand for your beach chairs and umbrellas so come to stay a while.
 While the landscape changes every few months, a sandbar usually protects the area from waves from the Intracoastal Waterway or ocean.
 An excellent place to rent a kayak, we meet customers here at certain times throughout the day.
 Equipment will be ready for you by the water and our employees can give you advice and information about the area!
 Kayakers & paddle boarders can make the short trip over to Sheep Island (~100 yards away & ~1 mile long) and collect shells or along the tall grass to Horse Island!
 The Point is the best place to potentially see dolphins while kayaking if you do not want to venture into the ocean.
 A popular place at sunset, you can see Holden Beach across Lockwood Folly Inlet when looking west.
 All in all, this is Mr. Beach Rentals' favorite spot on Oak Island whether out walking the dog or paddling with friends!

 Davis Creek Kayak Dock (Rec Center)